Ramnath-DTU/Real-Life-Application-of-DSA/readme.md

 <br>
 Some real life projects using data structures and algorithms.
 <br>
-Google Maps shortcut by using dijstra algorithms
+Google Maps shortcut by using Dijkstra's  algorithms